 Each of these Storage devices has some pros and cons that you should be aware of before choosing your new Laptop for Video Editing.

-The Hard Disc Drive is the currently cheapest Storage Type when we measure the Cost per Terabyte.
-A Terabyte of HDD Space currently costs around 22$.
+The Hard Disc Drive is the currently cheapest Storage Type when we measure the cost per Terabyte.
+A Terabyte of HDD Space currently only costs around 22$.

-HDDs are best used for Backups and Footage or Project Archiving, that are not actively being worked on.
+HDDs are best used for Backups and Footage- or Project-Archiving of Projects that are not actively being worked on.

 The (SATA) SSD

-Solid State Discs come in at around 100$ / Terabyte.
-They are 5 times as expensive as HDDs, but fortunately also 5 times as fast.
+Solid State Disks come in at around 100$ / Terabyte.
+They are 5 times as expensive as HDDs, but also 5 times as fast.